The Bletchley Circle

-The Bletchley Circle is a television mystery drama series, set in 1952–53, about four women who worked as codebreakers at Bletchley Park.
-Dissatisfied with the officials' failure to investigate complex crimes, the women join to investigate for themselves.
+The Bletchley Circle is a television mystery drama series, set in 1952–53, about four women who had worked as codebreakers at Bletchley Park, the principal centre of Allied code-breaking during the Second World War.
+Dissatisfied with post-war official failure to investigate complex crimes properly, the women join together to investigate for themselves and to bring their findings to the relevant authorities.

 The first series of the miniseries, produced for ITV, was originally shown in the UK in 2012 and premiered in the U.S. in April 2013, on PBS.
 A second series was broadcast on ITV in January 2014 and on PBS in April 2014.
 Both series were later aired by Australia's ABC TV.
 The series was distributed worldwide by Kew Media.

 The programme was not renewed for a third series.
 However, in 2018, a spinoff series titled The Bletchley Circle: San Francisco was announced by ITV and BritBox.

 Plot

 Susan Gray, Millie, Lucy, and Jean worked together at Bletchley Park to decipher German military codes for the British military, during World War II.
 After a brief introduction of the four women at Bletchley during the war, the series begins in 1952, seven years after the war's end, when Susan, Millie, Lucy, and Jean have returned to their ordinary lives.
 As the story begins, Susan learns about a series of murders that have occurred in the London area and begins to recognise patterns connecting the killings.
 This inspires her to return to her codebreaking past, and she reaches out first to Millie, and then to Lucy and Jean, after unsuccessfully trying to convince the police to follow up her theory about the crimes.

 As they all signed orders of secrecy about their work during the war, the two married women (Susan and Lucy), disguise their activities from their husbands as a book club.
 Failing to secure police involvement, they move from codebreaking and investigation into the realm of field work, with dangerous consequences on several occasions.
 Scenes of domestic tranquility are contrasted with scenes of the killer stalking and torturing his victims.
 While initially skeptical about becoming involved, Millie, Jean, and Lucy are convinced to help Susan once they realise the lives of many women are on the line.

 The series contrasts the conventional but very different lives of the four women and the sense of usefulness they felt while codebreaking during the war.
 In the Series 1 finale, the women are forced to confront the man they suspect to be the killer.